What we expect

 The deadline for specialist scholarships is Friday 13th November 2020.

 The music scholarship assessment will be held on Thursday 14th January 2021.
-Candidates will be sent confirmation once the application deadline has passed.
+Candidates will be sent confirmation (including by what platform the assessment will take place) once the application deadline has passed.

 How To Apply — 16+